muratk5n/thirdwave/en/README.md

 Climate decisions do not come easy for Oz.
 The country is a major resource exporter, but also Murdoch media, of Australia, is active there, scratches that itch constantly, the way they do for culture war in America.
-An earlier PM thinks he was done in by Murdoch.
+An earlier PM thinks he was done in by Murdoch for climate..
 The current coalition partner had an internal coup bcz of Net Zero discussions.

 ---